Justice for Society’s Sake

 Could somebody please explain to me how the justice system works?
 I just don’t get it.

 It seems that we have become too tolerant of crime and too accepting of it.
 Crimes go unsolved and unpunished.
 Unsocial behaviour is frowned upon but largely brushed aside.
-It seems that we have become too fixated with trying to reason and empathise with those that commit offences.
+It seems we have become too fixated on trying to reason with and empathise with those who commit offences.

 Society should be much more emphatic in its upholding of the justice system.

-If a person knowingly breaks the rules of society then that person should expect and needs to be punished.
-Punishment is about redress for the harm that has been committed and a disincentive for committing similar offences again.
-In order to ensure that wrong-doers don’t reoffend, that punishment should be a lesson for them.
+If a person knowingly breaks society’s rules, they should expect and need to be punished.
+Punishment is about redress for the harm committed and a disincentive to committing similar offences again.
+In order to ensure that wrongdoers don’t reoffend, the punishment should be a lesson for them.
 It should be harsh, uncompromising and definitive.

 The punishment should also be commensurate with the crime committed.
-The worse the crime; then the worse the punishment.
+The worse the crime, the worse the punishment.

-The underlying message is that if somebody harms or damages society then, if caught, they should expect to be harmed or damaged in some way themselves.
+The underlying message is that if someone harms or damages society, they should expect to be harmed or damaged in some way themselves if caught.

 Should our development and advancement as a society also mean that we progress what we consider to be a person’s human rights?
 Or, when defining human rights, should we go back to basics?

-Any notion that punishment is not about retribution; that society is above such pettiness is nonsense.
-If a cost has been incurred then it needs to be paid for.
+Any notion that punishment is not about retribution, that society is above such pettiness, is nonsense.
+If a cost has been incurred, it needs to be paid.

 Why should society as a whole pick up the pieces for the misdemeanours of a few of its members?
 Why should the innocent suffer due to the offences of others?